JackDesBwa/PhereoRoll3D/README.md

 I was frustrated to not be able to use native autostereoscopic capabilities of my ELEPHONE P8 3D to watch stereophotographs of Phereo website ; so I made this app to display them nicely.
 Some other display modes were added afterwards.

-Status: Proof of concept — It is working and I might improve depending of my needs
+Status: Proof of concept — It is working and I might improve depending of my needs (patches are welcome)

 Usage
 -----